This piece is part of our Digital Change Agents Series – Bay Area branch.

 For Bali, the #1 goal of IT should be to keep things simple.
 If SaaS makes the process of acquiring software simple, what you do around it should not complicate matters.
 Upon joining the company, Bali therefore structured enterprise technology at Snowflake into three functions: business engagement, integration & analytics, and technical engagement – of which the former two exist almost at a ratio of 1:1.
 One of his first tasks as head of enterprise apps was to oversee the adoption of a procurement product as the company was expanding to multiple regions and would soon have 1,000+ staff.

-The first step his team took was establish separate project goals from the business goals, as project goals are tool-centric, he believes, and focus on “the implementation of the basic core function, which can be built upon as we go through the process.”
+The first step his team took was establishing separate project goals from business goals, as project goals are tool-centric, he believes, and focus on “the implementation of the basic core function, which can be built upon as we go through the process.”

 “A project goal is the means to your business goal,” Bali said.
 “I could have one project, I could have a hundred products, and each of them could run on a separate track.
 From an IT perspective, you are viewed successful as to how you execute your project.
 Out of 10 projects that are meant to meet the business goals, if eight of them are successful [and] two of them are a failure, I’m OK with that.
 But if I just go straight for the business goals, by default, I’ve failed because I didn’t meet those larger expectations set at the mere adoption of the project, which were overreaching.”